 If you're forced to pay, do it 'under protest'

 If the seller is forcing you to pay for something you're not happy to cough up for, you have two options.
-One is to refuse and suggest they take you to court for the rest.
+One is to refuse and suggest it takes you to court for the rest.
 The other - possibly a better option if they have something of yours, such as a PC in for repair - is to say you are "paying under protest".
 This will help your case if you need to take your complaint to court.

 Still not happy?